|STIS Instrument Handbook for Cycle 25|

 Below, we provide a checklist for observers filling out Phase II proposals.
 You should do the following prior to submitting your program.

 • Specify your coordinates (especially for spectroscopic observations) in the Guide Star reference frame.
-Be sure to specify the coordinate source used, and, if applicable, include the GSC PLATE-ID in your Phase II proposal file.
+Be sure to specify the coordinate source used.
 If your target has significant proper motion, be sure to also include this information in the appropriate fields in the Phase II proposal file.
 Check that the units of the proper motion are correct, and that the epoch specified is consistent with the coordinates supplied.

 • Specify accurate V magnitude, fluxes, spectral type, and colors for your target.
 This is required for MAMA targets to allow for bright object screening.